 On the other hand, solid state amps are known for their smaller size and digital technology.
 They use transistors to convert electricity into an audio signal, hence its name (solid-state).

-Before tube amps became popular, tube amplifiers were common in many homes because they produce a warm sound that listeners prefer around the world today.
+Before tube amps became famous, many homes had tube amplifiers because they make a warm sound that people all over the world like.

 For this reason alone, tube headphone amps continue to be widely used and are still considered high-quality audio products to this day!